ATKKepa/AI-timeplanner/README.md

 The idea is simple:

-> Talk to your planner in plain language (“Lisää huomiselle klo 18–20 koodiblokki”, “Luo tehtävä lähettää CV listalle Work”) and let Azure OpenAI + Azure Functions handle the rest.
+> Talk to your planner in plain language (“Lisää huomiselle klo 12-13 palaveri”, “Luo tehtävä lähettää CV listalle work”) and let Azure OpenAI + Azure Functions handle the rest.

 The backend interprets your intent, calls tools like `create_task` and `create_event`, and stores everything in Cosmos DB.
 The frontend then renders the updated tasks and calendar in real time.